HEAL/cedar-form-docs/docs/data-availability.md

     **How this field will be used**
     > Some HEAL studies do “pre-work” for other HEAL studies (e.g. protocol development) and do not collect data.
 Others (i.e. small business grant studies) are not obligated to share data.
 This field allows users 1) looking for non-data materials such as protocols, and/or 2) interested in learning about studies that will not share data (such as small business grant studies), to explore contacting study leads to develop a collaborative relationship.
 Once complete, [collapse](expand-or-collapse-cedar-form-section.md) the Data Availability section and [save](save-cedar-form.md) your form.

+Once complete, [collapse](expand-or-collapse-cedar-form-section.md) the Data Availability section and [save](save-cedar-form.md) your form.